May 08, 2020 ( last updated : May 09, 2020 )

 return

-will point n nodes beyond head node.About two pointers pattern, the slow pointer will at the middle of the linked list, if the fast node is none or fast node’s next node is none.
-This because, in even length fast node will be the (length // 2 + 1)
+p will point to the head node.q will point n nodes beyond head node.About two pointers pattern, the slow pointer will at the middle of the linked list, if the fast node is none or fast node’s next node is none.
+This because, in even length fast node will be the (length // 2 + 1), in odd length the fast node will be the excat middle one.

 Here, this pattern can be used to look for the nth-node from the last node.
 The idea behind this solution is that the gap between p and q is the n, when p or q.next is None